Her stories are capturing, poetic songs, driven by her banjo- and guitar play.

 Ihre Geschichten sind packende, poetische Songs, getrieben von ihrem Banjo- und Gitarrenspiel, magische Momente voller Feingefühl und gleichwohl wuchtig und mit Ausdruck präsentiert.
 Die Musikerin ADAYA erzählt von der anderen Seite des Menschen, die verborgenen Schätze jedes Wesens, von den dunklen wie auch hellen Kapiteln.
 Als Solo-Künstlerin bereist sie die Welt, schreibt ihre eigenen Episoden voller Hingabe und Leidenschaft.
 Intensive Momente, an denen ADAYA das Publikum teilhaben lässt.
 Momente, in denen sie es immer wieder schafft, dieses ganz und still lauschend in ihren Bann zu ziehen.

-greatest delight is resonating with her surroundings, be it fellow
+Ursula’s greatest delight is resonating with her surroundings, be it fellow musicians, dancers or the audience.

 Since 2024 Ursula & Adaya play as duo.